-1.3 Links to annual 'Corporate Strategy' The Council produces an annual Corporate Strategy.
+1.3 Links to annual 'Corpora ite Strategy' The Council produces an annual Corporate Strategy.
 This strategy contains key summary service information, performance information and includes key actions for the forthcoming year.
-This year's Corporate Strategy specifically refers to Food Safety in the key actions and the ambition to seek to improve Ribble Valley Food businesses to a food hygiene rating of 3 and above.
-1.3.1 Service Development History As part of the recommended food enforcement 'quality control' measures and as part of an adopted Lancashire authority initiative, a periodic inter authority audit is undertaken of our food enforcement systems by a food officers from a neighbouring Council.
-This is planned for November 2019.
+It is anticipated that this year's Corporate Strategy will not contain anything specific in relation to Food Safety.
+1.3.1 Service Development Hi istory As part of the recommended food enforcement 'quality control' measures and as part of an adopted Lancashire authority initiative, a periodic inter authority audit is undertaken of our food enforcement systems by a food officers from a neighbouring Council.
+I am pleased to report that this audit has been successful and reassuring with only relatively minor issues being identified.
+These issues being subsequently addressed.
 Detailed individual Service Plans for Food Safety and Health and Safety are prepared on an annual basis.
 A General Environmental Health Service plan is proposed to cover the other functions carried out by this team.
 These plans will complement the corporate vision, values and objectives set out in the Council's Corporate Strategy.

-2.0 2.1 Background Profile of the Local Authority Ribble Valley Borough is situated in North East Lancashire, and with an area of 226 sq. miles is the largest geographical district in the County.
+2.0 Background 2.1 Profile of the Local Authority Ribble Valley Borough is situated in North East Lancashire, and with an area of 226 sq miles is the largest geographical district in the County.
 The Borough Council is one of 12 District Councils, 1 County Council and 2 Unitary Authorities within the County of Lancashire.
 Within the borough, some functions relating to food safety are the responsibility of Lancashire County Council eg Trading Standards and Food Standards Inspections.
 Over 70% of the borough is in the Forest of Bowland Area of Outstanding Natural Beauty, a clear reflection of the landscape quality of the area.
-The borough has a population of approx. 58,826 (2016), with Clitheroe, the main administrative centre having 15,000 inhabitants.
+The borough has a population of approx. 58,091 (2014), with Clitheroe, the main administrative centre having 15,000 inhabitants.
 Clitheroe lies at the heart of the borough, whilst Longridge, the other main town, lies in the West.
 Longridge has a population of 7,724.
 The remainder of the area is mainly rural with a number of villages ranging in size from large villages such as Whalley, Sabden and Chatburn through to small hamlets such as Great Mitton and Paythorne.
 The borough has a mixed economy, with good employment opportunities and a consistently low rate of unemployment.
 Given the rural nature of the area it is not surprising that agriculture is a primary employer through the District.
-Large manufacturing activity is represented by major national and multinational companies such as Hanson Cement, Tarmac, Johnson Matthey, Ultraframe, 3M, and British Aerospace Systems, amongst others.
+Large manufacturing activity is represented by major national and multinational companies such as Hanson Cement, Tarmac, Johnson Matthey, Ultraframe, 3M, and British Aerospace Systems.
 The Ribble Valley has excellent communications which open up the area to the rest of the country.
 The A59 trunk road, a main artery from the west coast through to the east, dissects the borough, and links to the M6.
 Main line rail services are available from Preston, which is only 40 minutes from Clitheroe.
 In addition, Manchester Airport is only 50 minutes away from Clitheroe and provides links to over 200 destinations worldwide.
 POLITICAL MAKE-UP OF THE BOROUGH 40 Local District Councillors 33 Parish Councils (and 7 Parish Meetings) 2 Town Councils 1 Member of Parliament